aphyr/distsys-class/README.markdown

   - Instrument your queues in prod to find out
 - Queues exist to smooth out fluctuations in load
   - If your load is higher than capacity, no queue will save you
     - Shed load or apply backpressure when queues become full
     - Instrument this
       - When load-shedding occurs, alarm bells should ring
-    - Backpressure is visible as queue latency
+      - Backpressure is visible as upstream latency
-      - Latency should be on the order of fluctuation timescales
+        - Latency should be smaller than fluctuation timescales
   - Instrument queue depths
     - High depths is a clue that you need to add node capacity
     - Raising the queue size can be tempting, but is a vicious cycle
   - All of this is HARD.
 I don't have good answers for you
     - Ask Jeff Hodges why it's hard: see his RICON West 2014 talk

+## Review

+Running distributed systems requires cooperation between developers, QA, and operations engineers.
+Static analysis, and a test suite including example- and property-based tests, can help ensure program correctness, but understanding production behavior requires comprehensive instrumentation and alerting.
+Mature distributed systems teams often invest in tooling: traffic shadowing, versioning, incremental deploys, and feature flags.
+Finally, queues require special care.